Mentoring Support

 What do our mentees say?

 “The support I received from the Learning Support Centre (LSC) was mentoring and note taking.
 I accessed these services through my disability adviser at De Montfort University in my final year for additional support.
 The mentoring worked by meeting with my mentor twice a week (I received two hours per week), and the note taking worked by a member of LSC sitting in my lectures.
 I chose to sit away from my note taker so that I could sit with my friends.
 Both services helped me in my final year by taking away those extra stresses of making notes when I was anxious, and my mentor listened a lot to my worries.
 The skills I learnt were better note taking in a working environment.
 I managed to build my confidence with the help of my mentor, better management skills (study/time) and self-believe.
 Now that I’ve graduated, all these skills I use in my new job for the NHS.
+I would highly recommend both of these services from the Learning Support Centre.
+Without these services in my final year, I’m unsure I would have achieved as much as I did in my last 9 months at De Montfort University”

-Zoe (Bsc ICT (Hons), De Montfort University)
+Zoe (BSc ICT (Hons), De Montfort University)

 “A genuinely enabling experience, LSC is to be highly commended for providing an exceptional service and placing client satisfaction and achievement at its centre, Thank you”

-Occupational Therapy BSc Student, Coventry University
+BSc Occupational Therapy Student, Coventry University